-JK Rowling’s Harry Potter series has yielded dozens of memorable characters, including humans of good and evil varieties as well as a menagerie of magical creatures.
+Who are the best Harry Potter characters?
+The Harry Potter series has yielded dozens of memorable characters, including humans of good and evil varieties as well as a menagerie of magical creatures.
 Across seven books and eight movies, those characters have burrowed their way into the hearts and minds of many who grew up with the magical series.

 Condensing all of these characters down to a list of just 10 is an incredibly formidable task and one which inevitably means some great creatures, witches, and wizards, have to be left on the cutting room floor (sorry Dumbledore fans, he didn’t make the cut).
-It’s also worth noting that this list specifically focuses on the movie characters, though inevitably, some biases from the books come into it to a degree.
+It’s also worth noting that this list specifically focuses on the Harry Potter movie characters, though inevitably, some biases from the books come into it to a degree.

-Who are the top ten Harry Potter characters?
+Who are the best Harry Potter characters?

 - Hermione Granger

 The only one of the central trio of protagonists to make this list is Hermione – the best character in the entire series, regardless of whose name is on the front of the books and DVD covers.
 Hermione is, let’s face it, the glue holding the franchise together.
 While Harry stumbles his way through things and somehow gets all of the credit and Ron similarly blunders but without achievement – poor Ron – Hermione just gets the job done.

 It helps that Emma Watson’s performances matured brilliantly as the series went on.
 While the early films showcase her as a sort of generic, precocious youngster, she ultimately introduced real nuance.
 The scene in the Deathly Hallows movies in which she has to quietly erase her parents’ memories of her in order to protect them is one of the most powerful in the entire franchise.
 That’s down to Watson and down to the genius of the series’ greatest character.